 Not all women can conceive a child naturally and certainly, some LGBTQ+ couples and individuals rely on third-party assistance in conception.
 Egg donation is therefore very meaningful as it gives parents-to-be an opportunity to build their own family.
 Our egg donors find it is a positive and rewarding experience for this reason.

-As a potential egg donor, it’s important to understand what to expect after egg retrieval in order to prepare for the process.
+As a potential egg donor, it’s important to understand what to expect after egg retrieval to prepare for the process.
 The egg retrieval procedure itself is safe and minimally invasive, but there are a few other stages in the process that are important to know about.
 These stages include:

 1. Pre-Screening